krzysztofwarchol/SentiAPP/README.md

 ## Features
 - Fetches posts from Reddit using PRAW.
-- Classifies the emotional sentiment of post titles (joy, anger, sadness).
+- Classifies the emotional sentiment of post titles (joy, anger, sadness, surprise, fear, love).
 - Displays the overall sentiment and sentiment trends over time using Plotly and Altair.
 - Interactive Streamlit interface for user input and visualization.